Lufina Triumphs Over $3M Hack: 200% Token Surge, New Staking & Affiliate Programs

-(MENAFN- GlobeNewsWire - Nasdaq) Lufina is a GameFi RWA platform aiming to democratize Real estate investments by making them accessible, flexible, and engaging for everyone.

-Singapore, Dec.
-24, 2024 (GLOBE NEWSWIRE) -- Lufina , a GameFi RWA marketplace that rewards players with real estate-backed NFTs, has announced a spectacular recovery from the November hacking incident that drained its wallet by $3 million.
+(MENAFN- Zex PR Wire) Singapore, 24th December 2024, ZEX PR WIRE , Lufina , a GameFi RWA marketplace that rewards players with real estate-backed NFTs, has announced a spectacular recovery from the November hacking incident that drained its wallet by $3 million.
 Recently, the project's $FINA token surged in value by over 200%.
 Also, the team announced the launch of a staking feature and an affiliate program.
 These developments are more than just early Christmas presents for the growing Lufina community.
 They prove the project's commitment to its mission and backers regardless of malicious attacks.

 In November 2024, Lufina was the target of a security breach in one of its holding wallets.
 The team swiftly enhanced security protocols and addressed vulnerabilities.
 Still, the attackers depleted the wallet of over 3 million $FINA tokens.
 The incident led to a sudden change in the value of $FINA and a huge surprise for the Lufina and ClickCity community in the rising project.